February 2025

 Cinema Arts Bethesda

 "Cinema Arts Bethesda" is a monthly Sunday morning film discussion series held at Landmark's Bethesda Row Cinema.
-On December 15 at 10:00am is Crossing (Levan Akin, 2024) from Georgia.
+On February 2 at 10:00am is There's Still Tomorrow (Paola Cortellesi, 2023) from Italy.

 Breakfast is at 9:30am, the film is at 10:00am and discussion follows, moderated by Adam Spector, host of the DC Film Society's Cinema Lounge and author of the column "Adam's Rib."
 A season pass is available.